catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    ```
        Press F2 to enter the BIOS menu when powering the laptop on.
        Turn off UEFI secure boot in the Advanced menu.
-       Enable boot menu choises (F12) - also in Advanced menu.
+       Enable boot menu choices (F12) - also in Advanced menu.
        Press F10 to exit.
    ```